Lauren J. King

-Lauren Jennifer King (born 1982) is an American attorney and judge who is a United States district judge of the United States District Court for the Western District of Washington.
+Lauren Jennifer King (born 1982) is an American attorney who is a United States district judge of the United States District Court for the Western District of Washington.

 Early life and education

 King was born in Oklahoma City.
 She earned a Bachelor of Arts from the University of Washington in 2004 and a Juris Doctor from the University of Virginia School of Law in 2008.
 King is a citizen of the Muscogee (Creek) Nation.